algorandfoundation/specs/dev/TEAL.md

 2. Constants can be loaded into storage separate from the stack and scratch space, using two opcodes `intcblock` and `bytecblock`.
-Then, constants from this storage can be pushed pushed onto the stack by referring to the type and index using `intc`, `intc_[0123]`, `bytec`, and `bytec_[0123]`.
+Then, constants from this storage can be pushed onto the stack by referring to the type and index using `intc`, `intc_[0123]`, `bytec`, and `bytec_[0123]`.
 This method is more efficient for constants that are used multiple times.